Civil War Letters, Diaries, Manuscripts

 Thomas Hoomes Williamson (1813-1888), served as Professor of Engineering and Drawing at VMI for 47 years.
 In April 1862, Maj.
 Gen. Stonewall Jackson requested that Williamson be temporarily released from his duties at the Institute and assigned to Jackson's command.
 Many years after the war (ca. 1883), Williamson wrote this account of his time with Jackson.

 Williamson was a member of the VMI Class of 1864MS & served as Captain, Co.
 A, 1st Confederate States Engineers.
-Bulk consists of his Civil War journal (1862-1863) detailing Confederate Army service; also includes undated notes on drawing, engineering; Williamson Family genealogy; 4 letters (2 are copies), dated 1868 & 1898; misc. other items.
+Bulk consists of his Civil War reports (1862-1863) detailing Confederate Army service; also includes undated notes on drawing, engineering; Williamson Family genealogy.

 A collection of manuscripts, 9 items, principally autograph letters of Civil War notables dating 1858-1906.
 The collection was compiled by Harry L. Wilson, Jr. and donated to the Virginia Military Institute Archives.
 Items include a dispatch, 1862 April 28, from Stonewall Jackson to Gen. Ewell, requesting Ewell's presence.
 Other signed documents are in the hand of Robert E. Lee (1858), James Longstreet (1893), Jeb Stuart (1863), Mrs. Jeb Stuart (1886), Wade Hampton (1889), and John Mosby (undated), and Henry "Light horse Harry" Lee (1794).
 Also one photocopied letter from Mosby to James Keith, 1906.